Godswilldev/contract-management-api/README.md

 ## Description

-A Contract management application built with nestjs
+A Contract management application built with nestjs.
+Contract Management Backend API.
+To automate the lifecycle of a contract between two parties.
+(From creation to completion).

 ## Installation